 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Using a HELOC for property investment

-Tapping into your home’s equity can be a savvy move, if you’re aware of benefits and risks.
+Using your home's equity can be a smart way to invest in property, if you're aware of benefits and risks.

 If you own a home, as you pay down your mortgage, your home equity increases.
 A home equity line of credit (HELOC) is a way for you to access that equity to invest in yourself, your home or other real estate.
 Before planning your investments around a HELOC, consider the best way to the strongest return on your investment while staying on budget.

 - How can I use a line of credit to invest in property?

 - Should I use a HELOC for a real estate investment?

 - Using a HELOC for the greatest return on renovations